-(Mark One) [X] QUARTERLY REPORT PURSUANT TO SECTION 1 3 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2018 or [] TRANSITION REPORT PURSUANT TO SECTION 1: 3 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the transition period fromto MAR ATHON PATENT GROUP, INC. TVII II.
-(Exact Name of Registrant as Specified in Charter) 11 (0) Nde 001 2055 01.0040084 Nevada (State or other jurisdiction 001-36555 (Commission 01-0949984 (IRS Employer of incorporation) File Number) Identification No.) 1100 North Town Contan Drive Coits 100 1180 North Town Center Drive, Suite Las Vegas, NV : 100 89144 (Address of principal executive office ces) (Zip Code) Regi strant's telephone number, including area code: 702-945-2 2773 Indicate by check mark if the registrant is a well-known sea: saned issuer as defined in Rule 405 of the Securities Act Ves [] No [Y] , , Indicate by check mark if the registrant is not required to file e reports pursuant to Section 13 or 15(d) of the Act.
-Yes [] No [X] Indicate by check mark whether the registrant (1) has filed a months (or for such shorter period that the registrant was red Indicate by check mark whether the registrant has submi (§232.405 of this chapter) during the preceding 12 months (Regulation S-T Indicate by check mark whether the registrant is a large a company.
-See the definitions of "large accelerated filer," "ac $[X]$ Large Accelerated Filer [] Accelerated Filer [] Non-accelerated Filer [] Emerging growth company [] Smaller Reporting Company [X] If an emerging growth company, indicate by check mark if accounting standards provided pursuant to Section 13(a) of on period for complying with any new or re evised financial Indicate by check mark whether the registrant is a shell com pany (as defined in Rule 12b-2 of the Exchange Act) Yes s [] No [X] Indicate the number of shares outstanding of each of the issoutstanding as of March 25, 2019. suer's classes of common stock, as of the latest practicable le date.
-25,519,940 shares of common stock are issued and
+(Mark One) [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the transition period from MARATHON PATENT GROUP, INC. (Exact Name of Registrant as Specified in Charter) 001-36555 01-0949984 Nevada (Commission (IRS Employer (State or other jurisdiction of incorporation) File Number) Identification No.) 1180 North Town Center Drive, Suite 100, Las Vegas, NV 89144 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 702-945-2773 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock MARA The Nasdaq Capital Market Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act Yes [] No [X] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes [] No [X] Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [X] No [] Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes [X] No [] Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+[X] Large Accelerated Filer Accelerated Filer Non-accelerated Filer [X] Smaller Reporting Company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes [] No [X] Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+8,458,781 shares of common stock are issued and outstanding as of March 23, 2020.